fsharp/fslang-design/archived/FS-1035-consistent-delegate-type-directed-conversion.md

 [alternatives]: #alternatives

 ## Don't do it
-As a workaround, wrapping function into a lamdba works in all cases, e.g.
+As a workaround, wrapping function into a lambda works in all cases, e.g.
 ```F#
 let test x = x + 1
 Test().Test (fun x -> test x)